 ASAP is committed to accelerating the pace of discovery and informing a path to a cure for Parkinson’s disease through collaboration, research-enabling resources, and data sharing.
 We’ve created this catalog to showcase the research outputs and tools developed by ASAP-funded programs.

-Preprint: This study describes how PKC isoforms are able to phosphorylate LRRK1 at 3 sites in a key regulatory domain of the protein (GTPase domain) inducing LRRK1’s kinase activity.
+Published: This study describes how PKC isoforms are able to phosphorylate LRRK1 at three sites in a key regulatory domain of the protein (GTPase domain) inducing LRRK1’s kinase activity.
 Interestingly, this is not seen with the PD-associated LRRK2, suggesting that PKC isoforms do not regulate LRRK2.
+View original preprint.

 Review: This review focuses on new insights into the stucture of LRRK2’s cytosolic and microtubule-bound forms and challenges going forward.

 Insect Cell Protocol for LRRK1 and LRRK2 Expression

 Protocol for expressing LRRK1 and LRRK2 in insect cells.

 Assay to determine LRRK2 protein binding to microtubules.

 LRRK2RCKW Widefield fluorescence microtubule binding assay